ardanlabs/gotraining/topics/go/profiling/project/README.md

 	$ go tool pprof http://localhost:5000/debug/pprof/profile

-_Note that goroutines in "syscall" state consume an OS thread, other goroutines do not (except for goroutines that called runtime.LockOSThread, which is, unfortunately, not visible in the profile).
-Note that goroutines in "IO wait" state also do not consume threads, they are parked on non-blocking network poller (which uses epoll/kqueue/GetQueuedCompletionStatus to unpark goroutines later)._
+_Note that goroutines in "syscall" state consume an OS thread, other goroutines do not (except for goroutines that called runtime.LockOSThread, which is, unfortunately, not visible in the profile)._

+_Note that goroutines in "IO wait" state do NOT consume an OS thread.
+They are parked on the non-blocking network poller._

-Explore using the **top**, **list**, **web** and **web list** commands.
+Explore using the **top**, **list**, **web** and **weblist** commands.

 #### Comparing Profiles